VC6 is no longer supported as of ST-Developer v17 and later.

 Under the C/C++ Tab, select Preprocessor options.
 In the Additional include directories box, add the comma separated list of ST-Developer include directories.
 To get the value of the environment variable, use the syntax $(ROSE_INCLUDE) as shown below:

 Next, you must tell the linker what library files to use.
 We want to change the settings for both Debug and Release versions, so in the project Properties dialog, under the Configuration field, select "All Configurations".

 Finally, you must tell the linker where to find the library files.
 The ST-Developer Windows installation contains programming libraries built for use with Visual C++ 6.0 (VC6) using the /MD or /MT flags, as well as versions that are link compatible with other compilers.
 These are kept in different subdirectories under the ST-Developer "lib" directory.
-The library directories available for Visual C++ 6.0 are as follows:
+The library directory available for Visual C++ 6.0 is as follows: